JHU-PL-Lab/www-pl/ocaml/lecture.md

        Node(y^"gobble",add_gobble left,add_gobble right)
 ;;
 ```
-(Remember, as with lists this is *not* mutating the tree, its building a "new" one)
+ * Remember, as with lists this is *not* mutating the tree, its building a "new" one
+ * Also as with `List.map` earlier we could write a `tree_map` function over trees since this is the common pattern of "make a new tree by applying some function `f` to each element of the tree"

 ```ocaml
 let rec lookup x bintree =